U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV - ExBulletin

 Before the drug became widely available a decade ago, about 30% of HIV infections passed from mothers to infants occurred during breastfeeding, said Dr. Lynn Moffenson, a consultant at the Elizabeth Glaser Pediatric AIDS Foundation.
 It is said that In the early 1990s, about 2,000 infections occurred in U.S. infants each year.
 Today there are less than 30 people.

-The AAP policy comes more than a year after the National Institutes of Health and Centers for Disease Control and Prevention. overturn long-standing recommendations The guidance advises against breastfeeding by people with HIV.
-It says that people who are consistently virally suppressed should be advised of their options.
-It also stresses that health care providers should not alert child protective services if an HIV-positive parent attempts to breastfeed.
+The AAP policy was announced by the National Institutes of Health and the Centers for Disease Control and Prevention more than a year ago. overturn long-standing recommendations Breastfeeding by people infected with HIV is prohibited.
+The guidelines say people whose virus is consistently suppressed should receive counseling about their options.
+It also emphasizes that health care workers should not notify child protective services if a parent with HIV infection wishes to breastfeed.

-Dr. Lin Yi, a professor of obstetrics and gynecology at Northwestern University who helped draft the NIH guidance, said the goal is to listen to patients and “not to blame or shame them.” he said.
+Dr. Lin Yi, a professor of obstetrics and gynecology at Northwestern University who helped draft the NIH guidance, said the goal was to listen to patients, “not to blame or shame them.”

-Research shows that breastfeeding provides ideal nutrition for babies and protects them from diseases and conditions such as obesity and type 2 diabetes.
-Breastfeeding also reduces a mother's risk of breast cancer, ovarian cancer, diabetes, and high blood pressure.
+Studies have shown that breastfeeding provides optimal nutrition for babies and protects against diseases and conditions such as obesity and type 2 diabetes.
+Breastfeeding also reduces the mother's risk of breast cancer, ovarian cancer, diabetes and high blood pressure.

 The World Health Organization recommends Since 2010 Access to HIV-infected women in developing countries to breastfeed their infants and receive antiretroviral therapy.
 The guidance weighed the risk of infants acquiring HIV through breastfeeding against the risk of infants dying from malnutrition, diarrhea, and pneumonia in places where safe breast milk substitutes are not available.